 For-purpose organizations are very diverse – from multinational corporations which choose to invest in social or environmental programs, to small-scale start-ups and social enterprises, and also nonprofit organizations.
 One thing they have in common is the kind of worker they are looking for: someone who is committed to their mission on a larger scale and can go the extra mile.

 Are you eager to work at a for-purpose organization?
-Here is our rundown of the five key skills you must possess:
+Here is our rundown of the five key skills you must consider:

 For-purpose organizations know that their workers need to pay mortgages, loans and earn a living.
 But they also expect them to want and need more than that.
 Workers at for-purpose organizations are not only interested in making money, but the organization as a whole and its mission.